 Over 40% of eligible families are missing out on their Healthy Start in London.
-Join this workshop to find out how we can change that.
+Our workshop shared ideas on how we can change that.

 The Healthy Start scheme aims to tackle health inequalities and maximise the incomes of young pregnant women and low-income families with children under the age of 4.
 By offering vouchers of £4.25 a week to spend on fresh, frozen and tinned fruit and vegetables, pulses and grains and cow’s milk, it ensures every child has a healthy start no matter their circumstances.
 Unfortunately though, 44% of eligible families in London are still missing out on the scheme.

-As part of London Challenge Poverty week, this workshop will showcase projects that have successfully promoted the scheme in their communities; bring people together in breakout groups to discuss what more can be done to promote the scheme in London and beyond; and inform a summary briefing on how to ensure everyone has a healthy start, in and outside of London.
+As part of London Challenge Poverty week, this workshop showcased projects that have successfully promoted the scheme in their communities and brought people together to discuss what more can be done to promote the scheme in London and beyond.

 Published 13 Oct 2021